 Preparing for Selections

-Selecting a Prospective Parliamentary Candidate is a major opportunity for both Local Parties and Approved Candidates to build a great head of steam going into the next General Election campaign.
+Selecting a Prospective Parliamentary Candidate is a major opportunity for the Liberal Democrats to build a great head of steam going into the next General Election campaign.
+Open selections have now re-started and you can go ahead when you are ready.

 Before a selection can begin